What is the Find’em Scent Safe?

 Coby became the K-9 Sergeant for a 22-dog program for her Department.
-Approximately, eight years ago, she traveled to Africa and assisted the Mara Conservancy with tracking poachers.
+In 2010, she traveled to Africa and assisted the Mara Conservancy with tracking poachers.
 Coby receives continual invites to travel international and teach tracking/trailing for all breeds.

-Dr. Coby Webb is a Board Member of the National Police Bloodhound Association, a Police Captain in Southern California, and trains Bloodhounds in Southern California for several large law enforcement agencies on the west coast.
+Dr. Coby Webb is a Board Member and Instructor for the National Police Bloodhound Association, a Police Captain in Southern California, and trains Bloodhounds in Southern California for several large law enforcement agencies on the west coast.
 She is a Recognized Court Expert in Scent Discrimination and Tracking/Trailing and is consulted on high profile cases regarding tracking evidence.

 I Want My Loved One to Have the Added Security of a Find’em Scent Safe

 A Message from Dr. Coby Webb